 The pharmacy museum

 Basel is a very important city for the pharmaceutical industry.
 It is not a surprise that it has a pharmacy museum.
-There is an exhibition that showcases the way the pharmacology developed to be what it is today.
+There is an exhibition that showcases the way pharmacology developed to be what it is today.
 You will be able to see one of the biggest collections dedicated to it.

-First-aid kits, ceramic pharmaceutical vessels, complete pharmacy interiors, alchemistic laboratory, and many others show the way things used to be done.
+First-aid kits, ceramic pharmaceutical vessels, complete pharmacy interiors, an alchemistic laboratory, and many others show the way things used to be done.
 It was founded by pharmacist Josef Anton Häfliger in 1925.
 He donated his collection to the University of Basel.
 The most interesting part of the exhibition are books dating back to the fifteenth and sixteenth century.

 Basel is a city that attracts more visitors each year.
 There is something for every taste.
 Art lovers can visit many art museums.
 History lovers can go to the old town.
 Animal lovers will find their spot in the zoo.
 Children will have fun interacting with art and playing with toys.
 And when the day slowly starts to come to an end, they all can enjoy by the banks of the River Rhine with a Swizz cheese in one hand and pretzel in another.
 If you decide to visit Basel, hire a limousine service.